dstmarthe/ath/content/theall/why-is-the-ocean-salty/index.md

 title: "Why Is the Ocean Salty?" ## Means name of the article is filename
 date: 2023-04-05T23:33:20-04:00
 author: ["M&D"]
-summary: "Have you ever wondered why the ocean is salty?"
+summary: "Does it have to do anything with whales?"
-categories: ["The All"]
+categories: ["The All", "Science"]
-tags: ["sea"]
+tags: ["sea", "earth", "ocean"]
 keywords: []
 draft: false
 hasVideo: false